PrimeTimeTV/PrimeTimeTV.github.io/_posts/2015-07-07-content-process.markdown

 Kanban
 ------
 Kanban board is mainly used in entire PrimeTime company.
-Before content is released to the customer, the content must be processed in 5 steps.
+Every content is processed in 5 steps.

 ![Content Operation Kanban](/img/content-process/content_process.jpg)